 About half way through the second game, we noticed that the game flow had actually seemed more discordant than the first time and there was some ambiguity in the turn action order as described in the rules.
 We tried to follow a more consistent turn flow during the second half of the game to reduce the thematic breaks and were finally successful near the end.
 It seemed to be the event cards which gumming up the works.
 Not the events themselves, but how and when we resolved them.
 The game took even longer the second time, even though we were more familiar with it.
 This was due to the Reputation Track, which was also the game timer, being constantly set back by the event cards.
 The game overstayed it’s welcome.
 It was a shame to see a game that was basically a work of art with some really fun parts to it, being bogged down with confusion and set-backs.
 It’s time to add some house rules.

-The main source of disruptions in the game was the resolving of the event cards and when a player chose to resolve them.
-According to the rules, you could optionally resolve the card at the beginning of your turn, or wait until you acquired your first specimen during the movement phase.
+The main source of disruptions in the game was the drawing of the event cards and when a player chose to resolve them.
+According to the rules, you could optionally draw and resolve the card at the beginning of your turn, or wait until you acquired your first specimen during the movement phase.
 If you didn’t acquire any specimens, you could get away without drawing an event card.
 The events generally were something bad or something good, which was determined by rolling a single die.
 More often than not, it was best to avoid the events unless you had a large number of Expedition cards which helped you mitigate the die rolls or evade the harmful effects.
 Only a true masochist would opt to draw an event card at the beginning of every turn, but this was necessary if you wanted to pick up any specimens in your travels.
 Drawing the event part way into the movement portion of your turn, however, was very disruptive.
 You had to stop dead in your tracks, draw an event card, then search for Keywords on all of your Expedition cards to see if they matched the keywords on on the event in the hopes of avoiding any harmful effects.
 By this time you have completely forgotten how many more movements you have left and you have broken out of the really cool theme of the game.
 This had to be fixed.

 House Rule #1